 Many organizations also lack the change management skillset necessary for transitioning employees from on-premise software to the cloud.

 These roadblocks can be overcome by working with the right vendor, systems integrator and ERP consultant.
-Building a knowledgeable project team is essential for successful ERP implementation.
+Building a knowledgeable project team is essential for a successful ERP implementation.

 How to Determine the Best Deployment Option for Your Organization